dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

   defined in the current ontology).
 - `hasColor`: Defines a color value
 - `hasComment`: Defines a standard comment
-- `hasGeometry`: Defines a geometry value (a JSON describing a polygon, circle or rectangle)
 - `isPartOf`: A special variant of _hasLinkTo_.
 It says that an instance of the given resource class is an integral part of another resource class.
 E.g. a "page" is part of a "book".
 - `isRegionOf`: A special variant of _hasLinkTo_.
 It means that the given resource class is a "region" of another